yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 The collaboration with different institutions and organizations will increase the diversity of participants and loosen up the homogeneous group of humanities researchers.
 The development of services and products related to humanities research but also aimed at the needs of a larger public (for example knowledge institutions) ensure that the dialogue about digital tools exceeds an abstract realm which is not user centered and evolves between ICT experts.
 Instead it includes a diverse groups of a new kind of enabled users.

-#### 2.2 Measures to maximise impact
+#### 2.2 Measures to maximize impact

 **a) Dissemination and exploitation of results**

+The project reaches out to a diverse group of humanities students, researcher and scholars, universities and research institutes, museums, archives, SMEs of the creative industries sector, civic movements and especially non-technologically biased people within the general public.

+The projects seeks to provide models, products and services to enhance educational training to the indicated group.
+These impacts shall be reached following the strategy.

 ## Users
 To a large extent, the results of the coding platform will automatically be available to all.
-A Project Manager will be hired and will be responsible for strategizing and implementing a  campaign to disseminate results.
+A project manager will be hired and will be responsible for strategizing and implementing a campaign to disseminate results.
 Building the network through the coding platform, as well as connections to our art network will help to extend this project to others.

 We will reach humanities researchers, both novice and experienced, through